kmfranklin/village_market/README.md

 ### Authentication Enhancements

-- "Remember Me" functionality with secure authentication tokens
+- "Remember Me" functionality using secure tokens
-- Change Password option for logged-in users
+- In-dashboard password change support

-### Vendor Dashboard
+### Vendor Tools

-- Business profile management
-- Market attendance tracking

-### Admin Dashboard

-- Ability to manage users, vendors, and products
+- Show list of selected attendance dates and products available
-- Homepage content management system (CMS)
+- Attendance reminder notification (must select dates available for next month by the last week of current month)

+### Admin Tools

+- Override vendor attendance data
+- Filter vendors by attendance date
+- Notifications system (pending vendors, support requests, etc.)

 ### Public Marketplace

-- Filterable and searchable list of vendors and products
+- Filterable vendor directory
-- Open to general public for browsing market details
+- Browse by date to see which vendors will be at the next market